alexbaeza/opkustomize/README.md

 - OpKustomize uses `op` to inject secrets into the Kubernetes configuration files.
 - Environment variables in the configuration files are substituted using `envsubst`.
 - The temporary directory used for processing is cleaned up automatically after script execution.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/alexbaeza/opkustomize/raw/main/LICENSE) file for details.